openstack-archive/ooi/doc/source/user/configuration.rst

  * ``ooi_listen_port``: Port ooi will bind to.
 Defaults to ``8787``.
  * ``ooi_workers``: Number of workers to spawn, by default it is set to the number of CPUs in the node.
+ * ``neutron_ooi_endpoint``: Neutron endpoint, configures the network management by using neutron.
+If this is not set, the system will use nova-network.

 Paste Configuration
 *******************